 The URSP rules provided by 5GC to the UE are defined to cover both 5GS as well as EPS when interworking is applied.
 In EPS there is no possibility to provide new URSP rules to the UE, instead according to TS 23.501 [2], clauses 5.15.5.3 and 5.17.1.2, the URSP rules provided to the UE when it was registered in 5GC can also be used when the UE is registered in EPC if HPLMN uses URSP (see TS 24.526 [8]).

 AF guidance of URSPs may not take effect if the UE is in EPS and the UE does not use the URSP rules on EPS (see TS 24.526 [8] 4.4.2 for the use of URSP in EPS).
 Therefore, it is not deterministic when they will take effect, since PCF could have issued the URSP rules when the UE was on EPS (where URSP rules cannot be sent).

+E.4 Session Breakout

+As traffic offload via UL CL/BP is not supported over EPC, when a PDN connection is initiated in EPS or a PDU Session is handed-over to EPS, the SMF+PGW-C can send to the EASDF DNS message handling rules requesting the EASDF to transparently forward any DNS traffic.
+The SMF+PGW-C can send to the EASDF new DNS message handling rules (with actual reporting and actions as defined in clause 6.2.3.2.2) when the PDU Session/PDN connection is handed-over (back) to 5GS.

+When a PDN connection is initiated in EPS, the SMF+PGW-C can also select a normal DNS Server (i.e. different from an EASDF) to serve the PDN Connection, and then indicate to the UE to use the EASDF as DNS Server when the PDU Session/PDN connection is moved to 5GS.

 Annex F (Informative): EAS Relocation on Simultaneous Connectivity over Source and Target PSA